-- Allergies
+- a.
+Allergies - b.
+Special Diets

-- Special Diets
+- c.
+Respiratory Diagnosis

-- Respiratory Diagnosis
+- d.
+Epilepsy/Seizure Disorder

-- Epilepsy/Seizure Disorder
+- e.
+Diabetes

-- Diabetes - Other
+- f.
+Other

-Multidisciplinary Inclusion Action Team (MIAT): MIAT is a multi-disciplinary group that explores installation child care and youth supervision options for children that have been diagnosed with life-threatening conditions, functional limitations or behavioral/psychological conditions.
-The team determines child care and youth supervision placement and considers feasibility of program accommodations and availability of services to support child/youth needs.
+Multidisciplinary Inclusion Action Team (MIAT): MIAT is a multi-disciplinary group that explores installation childcare and youth supervision options for children that have been diagnosed with life-threatening conditions, functional limitations or behavioral/psychological conditions.
+The team determines childcare and youth supervision placement and considers feasibility of program accommodations and availability of services to support child/youth needs.
 Parent participation is crucial to the success of the MIAT.
 Every effort is made to accommodate children/youth with special needs.